doriansmiley/lotusJS/example/image/README.md

-lotusJS Sample Input Component
+lotusJS Sample Image Component
 =============

-This is an example of how to use the `Lotus.Input` which is used in creating form interfaces.
+This is an example of how to use the `Lotus.Image` which is used to display images.

 To run this example deploy the files to your webserver and launch `index.html`.
 Note this example depends on the node_modules and libs directory found in the root of the git repo.
 If you want to run this example stand alone run `npm install` then adjust the following lines of code to point to the local node_modules directory: